TL;DR

 - Transparent free tier and pay-as-you-grow pricing

-- Self-healing RPC clusters (auto-recovery built-in)
+- Self-healing RPC clusters with auto-recovery (Bolt instant sync)

-- Global endpoints via GCP and AWS
+- Global endpoints via GCP and AWS, 70+ chains

 How to evaluate a Solana RPC provider